 Sports movies have a special power over me.
 Despite having all the athletic skills of a particularly uncoordinated brontosaurus, and zero interest in sports, I can’t help but fall in love with them.
 The good ones, at least.
 So I’m delighted to say that Will Smith’s new movie King Richard isn’t just a sports movie, it isn’t just a great sports movie, it’s a brilliant sports movie, and what makes it so riveting is the man at the centre of it, the titular Richard.

 Based on the true story of Richard Williams (Will Smith), the father of tennis legends Venus and Serena, King Richard explores how this uncompromising man helped to raise two of the greatest athletes the world has ever seen.
-With his unconventional training methods and sheer determination that he was raising “champions”, Richard changed the tennis world forever and took his family from the violent streets of Compton in the ‘90s to the manicured lawns of Wimbledon.
+With his unconventional training methods and sheer determination to raise “champions”, Richard changed the tennis world forever and took his family from the violent streets of Compton to the manicured lawns of Wimbledon.

 It makes every rejection he and the girls receive as they try and find a coach slightly amusing that these arrogant white men who think they know the game so well just turned down the opportunity to train two of the best players to ever pick up a tennis racket.
 Of course, a sense of schadenfreude is enjoyable for an audience, but it can’t carry you for the whole run of a movie, and certainly not one as long as King Richard.